cjwoodley/docker-spark/README.md

 Example of my last build command
 `docker build -t cwoodley/spark:v2`

 If you are modifying the DockerFile or Image you will want to add a --rm to the build.
-That will allow you to iterate your build script and not leave you will orphan images.
-Once you have a good run just remove the --rm
+That will allow you to iterate your build script and not leave you with orphan images.
+When you are done just remove the --rm

 To run the spark container
  `docker run --name SparkTest2.0 --rm -it cwoodley/spark:v2`